Thyroid disease in cats

-Thyroid disease – or hyperthyroidism -- occurs when excess thyroxin ( a chemical in the thyroid gland) speeds up a cat’s metabolism.
+Thyroid disease – or hyperthyroidism -- occurs in cats when excess thyroxin ( a chemical in the thyroid gland) speeds up a cat’s metabolism.
 This usually occurs due to the presence of a tumor on one or both thyroid glands.
 Thyroid tumors are typically benign, with only 2 to 3% found to be malignant.

 Your cat may have thyroid disease if you observe any of the following: